Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Right-angled Artin groups and combinatorial lemmas

-\begin{proof} Let $G$ be a centerless right-angled Artin group with defining graph $\Gamma$, and let $\Gamma=\Gamma_1\circ \cdots\circ \Gamma_{k}$ be a join decomposition of $\Gamma$ into factors which does not allow any further non-trivial join decomposition.
-Then each $G_{\Gamma_i}$ is centerless.
+\begin{proof} Let $G$ be a right-angled Artin group with trivial center, with defining graph $\Gamma$, and let $\Gamma=\Gamma_1\circ \cdots\circ \Gamma_{k}$ be a join decomposition of $\Gamma$ into factors which does not allow any further non-trivial join decomposition.
+Then each $G_{\Gamma_i}$ has trivial center.
 It suffices to prove that each $G_{\Gamma_i}$ is ICC.
-Note that $G_{\Gamma_i}$ is acylindrically hyperbolic in the sense of \cite{Osi}: the case when $\Gamma_i$ is connected follows from \cite[Theorem~30]{KK}, and the case when $\Gamma_i$ is disconnected follows from the fact that $G_{\Gamma_i}$ splits non-trivially as a free product.
+Note that $G_{\Gamma_i}$ is acylindrically hyperbolic in the sense of \cite{Osi}: the case when $\Gamma_i$ is connected follows from \cite[Theorem~30]{KK}, or alternatively from the combination of \cite{Sis} and \cite{Osi}, and the case when $\Gamma_i$ is disconnected follows from the fact that $G_{\Gamma_i}$ splits non-trivially as a free product.
 Hence $G_{\Gamma_i}$ is ICC by \cite[Theorem~2.35]{DGO}. \end{proof}